eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 working, it's just an anachronism, because if machines can do all cognitive work they can be a C-level executive too.
 The old aristocracy provided officers for the military, but machines can both fight and plan the wars.
-And similarly they're not needed to staff the goverment.
+And similarly they're not needed to staff the government.
 They're not even culturally productive.
 So what are they there for?
 The base doesn't need them: the AIs can work autonomously.
 The top doesn't need them: when the state needs something done, they just talk to the AIs directly.